nncl/strv-addressbook/README.md

 E.g.: if somehow the sign in resource is not working properly anymore, we create a branch called `fix/resource-signin`.

-Knowing this we also update the api version on `package.json` and Swaggerhub.
+Knowing this we also update the api version on `package.json` and on Swaggerhub.